A Charles Darwin Shrewsbury Walk

 7. Charles Darwin Statue

 The Charles Darwin statue sits outside the former Shrewsbury School.
-He boarded here for seven years from the age of nine, prior to attending the University of Edinburgh.
+He boarded here for seven years from the age of nine.

 Charles Darwin was an average student at best due to a lack of interest in the mainstream academic subjects of the time, such as classics and Latin.